ofermoscovich/MyProject/README.md

 # MyProject
-This is a basic Java 1.8 Template Web Server Project, using: basic Facade pattern, with one Web service, basic connection to DB, login method, Insert and retrieve (SELECT SQL) methods - all in 9 java files only included in one package - Easy installation.
+This is a very basic Java 1.8 Template Web Server Starting Project, using: basic Facade pattern, with one Web service, basic connection to DB, login method, Insert and retrieve (SELECT SQL) methods - all in 9 java files only included in one package - Easy installation.

 Was tested on JBoss and Tomcat 7 with Derby DB 10.10.2.0 jar.